 Supporting and Recognising Volunteers and Coaches - Work with these vital people who are the driving force behind development and provide them with supporting resources, appropriate training and recognistion to ensure they develop and feel valued.

 Schemes inlcude: Providing Recognistion; Coach and Volunteer Education.

 Safeguarding - to work with clubs to ensure all golfers, in particular young people, have a safe environment in which they can enjoy and progress within the sport.

 Schemes include: Providing advice to clubs; Child Protection Policy, CRB Checks; Safeguarding & Protecting Children Courses.

 For further information on schemes visit relevant sections on website.

 Staff members of GDW:

-Hannah Fitzpatrick (Manager), Sian Simmons (Administrator), Stuart Finlay (Legacy Fund Facilities Officer and Mid and West Wales), Dilwyn Griffiths (North Wales), Zoe Thacker (South Wales), Chris Emsley (Community Officer Mid, West & S. Wales), Kim Boulden (Community Officer North Wales).
+Hannah McAllister (nee Fitzpatrick) (Manager), Sian Simmons (Administrator), Stuart Finlay (Mid, & West Wales), Dilwyn Griffiths (North Wales), Zoe Thacker (South Wales), Chris Emsley (Community Officer Mid, West & S. Wales), Kim Boulden (Community Officer North Wales).